jujinjujeen/assessment/README.md

 - **Backend API**: http://localhost:5444
 - **API Docs**: http://localhost:5444/docs
 - **Database UI** http://localhost:8081 (pgweb)

+> You can find openAPI spec at `backend/docs/openapi.yaml` or view in the browser on endpoint above.

 The application will automatically fetch and seed F1 data on first startup.